globallightingdata/website/docs/structure/emitters.md

 One <span class="blue-text">remarkable</span> part of the XSD definition above is the fact, that GLDF accepts **one or more** `ChangeableLightEmitter` for **each** single Emitter.
 Or one or more `FixedLightEmitter`, `MultiChannelLightEmitter` or `Sensor` vice versa.

-This does **not** mean that these emitters are **all active at the same time**.
-But that they are **interchangeable**.
-The luminaire can only operate in one of this definitions.
-And lighting calculation software like DIALux or RELUX will be able to switch between this modes, as users need it.
+This does **not** mean that all these emitters **are active simultaneously**.
+Instead, they are **interchangeable**.
+The luminaire can operate in only one of these modes.
+Users in lighting calculation software, such as DIALux or RELUX, can switch between these modes as needed.

 <details>
 <summary>Examples</summary>